 Reimbursements of tuition and fees are governed by the University's published policy, adjusted to meet the start date of each law school semester.
-The policy for the current semester can be found here.
+More information can be found here.

 Financial Aid Awards and Scholarships

 Financial aid awards are governed by University policy and are within the sole purview of the Emory University Office of Financial Services.